1MaxKoval/abalone/README.md

 # abalone
-Junior year computer science project consisting of a board game
+Freshman year computer science project consisting of a board game

 This project is consists of a board game called Abalone (https://en.wikipedia.org/wiki/Abalone_(board_game)).
 The implementation of the game allows multiple players to play the game over a local network.